Matias Rueda: WBO Latino Featherweight champion

 He won the title in the state of vacancy on 21 June 2013 to the noquear technically in the round 3 to the bonaerense Juan Ramón Solís in Merlo.

-His first defence was on 9 August 2013 in front of Diego Tejerina litigates in which Rueda would win by TKO in the round 2.
+His first defense was on 9 August 2013 in front of Diego Tejerina litigates in which Rueda would win by TKO in the round 2.

-His second defence was on 22 November 2014 in front of Gabriel Ovejero, fight that films won in the round 3 with a big KO.
+His second defense was on 22 November 2014 in front of Gabriel Ovejero, fight that films won in the round 3 with a big KO.

-His third defence was on 25 January 2015 in front of Guillermo Soloppi, fight that films won in the round 3 by KO with a hook to the liver.
+His third defense was on 25 January 2015 in front of Guillermo Soloppi, fight that films won in the round 3 by KO with a hook to the liver.

-His fourth defence was on 25 April 2015 in front of the Colombian Walter Estrada being this his second international fight, fight that films won with a TKO in the round 4.
+His fourth defense was on 25 April 2015 in front of the Colombian Walter Estrada being this his second international fight, fight that films won with a TKO in the round 4.

-His fifth defence was on 11 July 2015 in front of the Nicaraguan Jimmy Aburto in which wheel would finish retaining the title with a TKO in the round 5.
+His fifth defense was on 11 July 2015 in front of the Nicaraguan Jimmy Aburto in which wheel would finish retaining the title with a TKO in the round 5.

 His sixth defense was 2 April 2016 to Néstor Paniagua, in which Rueda would emerge victorious by KO hook to the liver in round 3 in the city of Dolores.

 ABF Argentine Featherweight title

-On 18 October 2013 conquest the Title ABF of the Weigh feather in state of vacancy in front of Diego Tejerina, fight that would win Wheel in the round 6 by nocaut technical.
+On 18 October 2013 conquest the Title ABF of the Weigh feather in state of vacancy in front of Diego Tejerina, fight that would win Wheel in the round 6 by technical knockout.

-On 8 March 2014 makes his first defence of the Title in front of Jorge Luis Rodríguez litigates that Rueda won by nocaut technical in the round 7.
+On 8 March 2014 makes his first defense of the Title in front of Jorge Luis Rodríguez litigates that Rueda won by technical knockout in the round 7.